juepi/PIO-ESP32-Template/README.md

 **To re-flash the sketch OTA:**
 * Prepare `platformio.ini` for OTA flashing
-Activate OTA-flashing in the board specific area:
+Activate OTA-flashing in the board specific area of the active board:
 ```
 upload_protocol = ${common_env_data.upload_protocol}
 upload_port = ${common_env_data.upload_port}
 upload_flags = ${common_env_data.upload_flags}
 ```
-* Set topic `topic/tree/OTAupdate` retained "on"
+* Set topic `topic/tree/OTAupdate` **retained** "on"
 * wait for the ESP to start up (or reset your ESP)
 * When the ESP boots, it will slowly blink the onboard LED until all MQTT topics are received
 * After that, the onboard LED will start flashing rapidly.
 The ESP is now waiting for the new binary to be uploaded
 * Click "Upload" in PIO to compile and upload the new sketch
 * When the upload has finished, the ESP will boot the new sketch and finish the OTA update process by setting `topic/tree/OTAinProgress` and `topic/tree/OTAupdate` to "off".
-* You can verify the status by reading the `topic/tree/OTAstatus` topic, which should throw the string "update_success"
+* You can verify the status by reading the `topic/tree/OTAstatus` topic, which should throw the string "update_success".

-### Adding your own MQTT topic subscriptions to the sketch
+### Adding your own code to the template
-If you want to add your own MQTT topic subscription, you will need to adopt the following files:
+To add your own functionality to the template, you will need to adopt the following files:

 * `include/mqtt-ota-config.h`
+Update the `TOPTREE` to your needs.

+* `include/user-config.h`
-Define/declare your topic along with required vars here.
+Define/declare your topics along with required global vars and libs here.

-* `src/setup.cpp`
+* `src/user_setup_loop.cpp`
-Define initial values of your vars here.
+Add your desired functionality to the `user_loop` and `user_setup` functions.

 * `src/common-functions.cpp`
 Include message handling of your topic(s) in the `MqttCallback` function by adding new `else if`´s: